 This hunting behaviour was noticeable especially in low-light situations.
 It did not matter much when I take travel pictures, but it really mattered when I took pictures of people.

 This does not mean that the camera / autofocus was unusable.
 It worked quite good most of the time.
 However, there were just this small percentage of focus misses in some important moments.
 It could be that I set the settings wrong for that situations, too.
 I would love to learn if that was the case.

 And now about flexibility-vs-depth-of-field; The 56mm f/1.2 lens was my go-to lens.
 It produces creamy and dreamy bokeh, but there were many times I wished I had the 23/35 lens attached to the body.
 Most of the times when I did not have much room to zoom out with my feet.

 I did not, and still don’t, like changing lenses.
 Swapping my prime lens with the XF18-55mm kit zoom lens was also not an option — the lens did not give me enough bokeh for portrait-lifestyle photos of people.

-Even with all the shortcomings, all in all, the Fujifilm X-T20 is a superb camera.
-And yes, the awesomeness has been succeeded to X-T30 at the moment of writing.
+Even with all the shortcomings, all in all, the Fujifilm X-T20 is a superb camera — the lenses are also top notch in terms of sharpness.
+And yes, the X-T20 has been succeeded to X-T30 at the moment of writing.
 If you have extra money, you can get that one instead.
 If you want to spend as little as possible, get X-T20 instead, and you’ll still have 80% of X-T30’s features.